-The kids are back to school next week and whether it’s for their lunch boxes or for when the come home supposedly dying of starvation it’s good to have some ready prepared healthy snacks on hand to give them.
-I have been challenged by Iceland to come up with a simple recipe for my readers to show you all the #PowerOfFrozen.
-So off I headed to Iceland to get all the ingredients and then headed into the kitchen to rustle up some pretty tasty Cheesy Vegetable Muffins.
+The kids are back to school next week.
+It’s essential for me to have some tasty snacks ready for them after a busy day at school.
+I have been challenged by Iceland to create a simple recipe to show you all the #PowerOfFrozen.
+So off I headed to Iceland to get all the ingredients and then I got straight into the kitchen to rustle up some of my super tasty simple Cheesy Vegetable Muffins.

-100g grated cheese plus extra to sprinkle on top (I’m using a mature cheddar)
+100g grated cheddar cheese plus extra to sprinkle on top (I’m using a mature cheddar)

 50ml vegetable oil